umairahmed911/PFAI_Labs/README.md

-# PFAI_Labs
+# Programming for AI Lab

-This repository contains all the of programming for AI labs.
+Welcome to the Programming for AI Lab repository!
+This repository contains all lab tasks and exercises related to Programming for Artificial Intelligence, focusing on R programming, data manipulation, machine learning, and visualization.